 Interest Rate Risk.
 The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-All of the District's investments in money market accounts are available upon demand.

 Credit Risk.
 The District has no investment policy that would further limit its investment choices.
-The State Treasurer's investment pool 5 was rated AAA by Standard and Poor's at year end.
-The District's investments in money market accounts are available on demand.
+The State Treasurer's investment pool 5 was rated AAAf/S1+ by Standard and Poor's at year end.